The unhurried life brings

 play with yourself (Lego blocks, please)

-brew milk tea and stretch it to make frothy teh tarek
+brew milk tea and pull it to make frothy teh tarek

 read aloud TS Eliot's Cats poems